 - changing adolescent body

-At Secondary schools, sex education will also become mandatory however this is not the case with Primary schools.
-Primary schools can still also choose to teach sex education for example as part of Y7 transition but parents will retain the right to withdraw your child from this area of the curriculum.
+At secondary schools, sex education will also become mandatory however this is not the case with primary schools.
+Primary schools can still also choose to teach sex education for example as part of Y7 transition but parents will retain the right to withdraw their child from this area of the curriculum.

-We want to review our RSE policy and provision to ensure it is appropriate for our pupils based on their:
+We regularly review our RSE policy and provision to ensure it is appropriate for our pupils based on their: